-However, unlike the waving of wet fingers or listening to the HiPPO, CRO is based on cold, hard facts.
-It’s a structured and systematic approach that takes in analytics, user feedback, and testing to determine the best approach for maximizing the potential conversion rate of a particular page.
+However, unlike the waving of wet fingers or listening to the HiPPO, Conversion Rate Optimization is based on cold, hard facts.
+It’s a structured and systematic approach that takes in analytics, user feedback, and testing to determine the best approach for maximizing the potential “conversion rate” of a particular page.

 There’s a raft of software and services to help you identify the important conversion factors.
 One of the services we use for CRO work creates videos – such as this one showing an anonymous user navigating the KEXINO site:

 The video clearly shows the “trail” of their mouse cursor, what they clicked on, which pages they visited – for how long – and how far they scrolled on each page.